Providing government agencies with the tools to make a difference.

 HMA Community Strategies—creating connections between community organizations and government, identifying areas where social needs and healthcare intersect and supporting policy decisions to direct resources to areas where they can do the most good.
 Learn more about our HMA Community Strategies.

-Community needs assessment—coordinating healthcare policy with other services and supports such as housing and employment resources, cultivating new partnerships with community organizations and identifying strategies for improving care to vulnerable populations.
+Community needs assessment—coordinating healthcare policy with other services and supports such as housing and employment resources, cultivating new partnerships with community organizations and identifying strategies for improving care to those who rely on publicly funded services.

 Correctional health services—reducing costs while improving quality of care, integrating behavioral and physical healthcare, designing and monitoring provider contracts, managing prescription drug programs and reviewing contract compliance and quality improvement.
 Learn more about correctional health services.